- Home

 Types of soft tissue sarcoma

-Liposarcoma | from fat cells | |||
+liposarcoma | from fat cells | ||

-Angiosarcoma | from blood and lymph vessels | |||
+angiosarcoma | from blood and lymph vessels | ||

-Malignant peripheral nerve sheath tumour (MPNST or PNST) | from the lining of nerve cells | |||
+malignant peripheral nerve sheath tumour (MPNST) | from the cells that cover nerves; also called neurofibrosarcoma | ||

-Stromal sarcoma | from supporting tissues | |||
+sarcomas in stromal tissue | from supporting tissues | ||

-Kaposi sarcoma | from skin cells | |||
+Kaposi sarcoma | from skin cells; or may be in the lower legs | ||

 More information on the different types of soft tissue sarcoma is available from the Australia and New Zealand Sarcoma Association (ANZSA) and Rare Cancers Australia.